-- An examination of National Strategic Plans (NSPs) to determine the extent to which they include specific targeted actions related to stigma and discrimination, law reform, increased access to justice for People Living With HIV and AIDS (PLWHA) and most at risk populations, capacity development for parliamentarians, members of the police and disciplined services and the judiciary etc. - A desk review by PANCAP's Secretariat that will take into consideration several reports including: - HIV and Human Rights: Legal and Policy Perspectives on HIV and Human Rights in the Caribbean edited by Sir George Alleyne and Professor Rose Marie Belle Antoine (2013) - PANCAP Perspective on Human Rights (2012) - The Global Commission on HIV and Law Final Report (2012) - UNAIDS Seven Priority Actions to Reduce and Eliminate Stigma and Discrimination - Other Relevant Documents - A desk review to specifically identify the bottlenecks and major issues related to HIV-linked stigma and discrimination and identify opportunities to pursue actions within the context of UNAIDS seven (7) key programs to reduce stigma and discrimination and increase access to justice for all citizens in Caribbean countries. - Based on the desk review, PANCAP will develop a Desk Review Report which will include a draft PAN CARIBBEAN DECLARATION and a Roadmap to Creating a Facilitating Environment to Reduce HIV-Related Stigma and Discrimination in the Caribbean.
+- An examination of National Strategic Plans (NSPs) to determine the extent to which they include specific targeted actions related to stigma and discrimination, law reform, increased access to justice for PLWHA and most at risk populations, capacity development for parliamentarians, members of the police and disciplined services and the judiciary etc. - > A desk review by PANCAP's Secretariat that will take into consideration several reports, including, but not limited to the following reports: - HIV and Human Rights: Legal and Policy Perspectives on HIV and Human Rights in the Caribbean edited by Sir George Alleyne and Professor Rose Marie Belle Antoine (2013) - PANCAP Perspective on Human Rights (2012) - The Global Commission on HIV and Law Final Report (2012) - UNAIDS Seven Priority Actions to Reduce and Eliminate Stigma and Discrimination - Other Relevant Documents - A desk review to specifically identify the bottlenecks and major issues related to HIV-linked stigma and discrimination and identify opportunities to pursue actions within the context of UNAIDS seven (7) key programs to reduce stigma and discrimination and increase access to justice for all citizens in Caribbean countries. - Based on the desk review, PANCAP will develop a Desk Review Report which will include a draft PAN CARIBBEAN DECLARATION and a Roadmap to Creating a Facilitating Environment to Reduce HIV-Related Stigma and Discrimination in the Caribbean.
 It is hoped that this Desk Review Report will be completed by November 15th 2013. - The Report with the draft Roadmap will serve as an entry point for four (4) National Consultations in Guyana, Jamaica, St. Kitts and Nevis and Trinidad and Tobago.
-The Roadmap will be for actions intended to be implemented regionally and in all CARICOM countries, but the three consultations will focus particularly on identifying short and medium term actions and seek to agree on these actions for the three countries.
+The Roadmap will be for actions intended to be implemented regionally and in all CARICOM countries, but the three consultation will focus particularly on identifying short and medium term actions and seek to agree on these actions for the three countries.
 The three National Consultations are to be completed by January 15th 2014.
 Three stand-alone reports and a consolidated report will be prepared by the PANCAP Secretariat and would be available by January 20th 2014. - These reports will serve as working documents for a Regional Working Group which PANCAP will convene in January 2014.
-The Working Group will develop a CARICOM Regional Roadmap with targets, outcomes and timelines by January 31st 2014. - A Draft PANCARIBBEAN DECLARATION and the CARICOM Roadmap for Creating a Facilitating Environment to Reduce HIV-Related Stigma and Discrimination in the Caribbean will be presented to a Special COSHOD in January 2014.
-It is hoped that the COSHOD will endorse the Declaration and adopt the Roadmap and submit for endorsement by the CARICOM Heads of Governments in March 2014.
+The Working Group will develop a CARICOM Regional Roadmap with targets, outcomes and timelines by January 31st 2014. - A Draft PAN CARIBBEAN DECLARATION and the CARICOM Roadmap for Creating a Facilitating Environment to Reduce HIV-Related Stigma and Discrimination in the Caribbean taking into consideration UNAIDS seven (7) key programs to reduce stigma and discrimination and to increase access to justice for persons living with and vulnerable to HIV and AIDS will be presented for endorsement by the CARICOM Heads of Governments in July 2014.